f-allian/f-allian.github.io/.github/ISSUE_TEMPLATE/feature_request.md

 ---
-name: Feature request
+name: Feature suggestion
-about: Suggest an idea for this project
+about: Suggest an improvement for farhadallian.co.uk
 title: ''
 labels: enhancement
 assignees: ''

 ---

-**Is your feature request related to a problem?
-Please describe.**
-A clear and concise description of what the problem is.
-Ex.
-I'm always frustrated when [...]

-**Describe the solution you'd like**
-A clear and concise description of what you want to happen.

-**Describe alternatives you've considered**
+**What would you like to see on farhadallian.co.uk?**
-A clear and concise description of any alternative solutions or features you've considered.
+A clear description of the feature or improvement you're suggesting.

+**Why would this be useful?**
+Explain how this would improve the website or your experience visiting it.

 **Additional context**
-Add any other context or screenshots about the feature request here.
+Any examples, screenshots, or other details that might help.